splunk/public-o11y-docs/_includes/collector-upgrade.rst

   For every configuration update use the default agent config as a reference.

 Apply the following changes to the Collector configuration files for specific version upgrades.
-For more details refer to :new-page:`Upgrade guidelines <ttps://github.com/signalfx/splunk-otel-collector?tab=readme-ov-file#upgrade-guidelines>` in GitHub.
+For more details refer to the :new-page:`Upgrade guidelines <https://github.com/signalfx/splunk-otel-collector?tab=readme-ov-file#upgrade-guidelines>` in GitHub.

 From 0.96.1 to 0.97.0
 ------------------------------------